Calendar

 Pope Gregory XIII introduced a correction to fix this issue in 1582.
 Although different nations took centuries to adopt the Gregorian calendar, it is now the most commonly used calendar worldwide.

 The Kingdom of Unixploria uses the Gregorian calendar but keeps an older Norse calendar to honor our Viking ancestors.
 Like the Calendar for Diversity and Inclusion, our Norse Calendar offers another perspective: a culturally homogenous calendar where nature sets the tone for festivities and seasons.
-We need both the global and the local in our modern times, and we need both a multinational, tolerant outlook and a culturally homogenous heritage to keep our feet on the ground.
+In modern times, we need both the global and the local, and we need both a multinational, tolerant outlook and a culturally homogenous heritage to keep our feet on the ground.

 • N.B.
 Red days (bold text) are mandatory flag days.